 - Frequency of use

 - Motivations for quitting drug use

 Our treatment programs begin with a period of detoxification, which a medical practitioner supervises.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Individuals with concurrent dependence on both Klonopin and alcohol will require more attention and care than those individually abusing alcohol or Klonopin.
 This is because of the likelihood of developing dangerous withdrawal syndromes from cutting down on the use of both drugs.
 Two main treatment options include inpatient rehabilitation and outpatient treatment.
 Both options can be effective depending on the severity of the addiction or intake of the drugs.